 There are four main stages of subdivision approval:

-- Applying for Subdivision Consent - applicant applies for subdivision consent and if approved, this lasts for 5 years
+- Applying for Subdivision Consent - applicant applies for subdivision consent and if approved, this lasts for five years

-- Section 224 approval - the applicant applies for a s224 approval which confirms that all of the physical works to form the subdivision have been completed and there are no outstanding conditions.
+- Section 224 approval - applicant applies for a s224 approval which confirms that all of the infrastructure works to form the subdivision have been completed as per consent conditions.

 If you are considering creating a subdivision, check whether the District Plan rules allow your property to be subdivided.

 - In townships, the residential Living Zone rules are in Chapter C12